nicgrobler/pinger/README.md

 trivial to spot when containers within an overlay network lose their ability to talk to each other.

 There are lots of issues which have plagued Docker Swarm overlay networks, especially when using encryption - and this simply helps to pin-point where the issue lies.
 This issue is very hard to diagnose by looking at application logs from other containers.
+The diagram below shows how docker dns works:

 ### syntax